medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 a `~/Dropbox` directory will be created, and the remote data will be properly downloaded.

-To my setup, there are two key points to consider in that regard.
+To my setup, there are two key points to consider in that regard, as can be seen in the next sections.

 #### I don't want my Dropbox data in the ~/Dropbox directory